The London River Thames was declared “biologically dead” not too long ago.

-Sixty four years later after the Thames River was declared dead, sharks are living in it!
+Sixty-four years later, after the Thames River was declared dead, sharks live in it!
 This gives hope to scientists and for our future.

-This might seem like nothing but it’s a great concern to the ecosystem.
-The river’s temperature has also been increasing by .2 Celsius yearly.
+This might seem like nothing, but it’s a great concern to the ecosystem.
+The river’s temperature has also been increasing by 0.2 Celsius yearly.